Scraping GitHub with Python and Proxies: A Practical Guide

 Parsing with Beautiful Soup

-With the HTML obtained, we use Beautiful Soup to parse it and extract the data.
+With the HTML in hand, create a Beautiful Soup object to parse it:

 from bs4 import BeautifulSoup